 “It’s not enough to attract women into computer science.
 We need to make sure that the transition to early careers and to places in industry is exciting and that they get career acceleration if we’re going to have more female leaders in technology,” says Andrew Rau-Chaplin, Dean and Faculty of Computer Science at Dalhousie University.

 Selected students receive tuition assistance, individualized mentoring from CGI professionals, and placement for work terms/co-op semesters in emerging technology areas such as artificial intelligence and robotic process automation.
-When students graduate, they are invited to apply for full-time positions at CGI and/or TD.
+When students graduate, they are invited to apply for full-time positions at CGI.

-CGI and TD plan to expand the program to include hosting a speaker/mentorship series on various technology and business topics for all Dalhousie students.
+CGI plans to expand the program to include hosting a speaker/mentorship series on various technology and business topics for all Dalhousie students.

 View the following video to learn about CGI’s work with women at Dalhousie University: